shervinkh/telegram-bot/README.md

 (Because this program uses them to run calc commands in a controlled environment)

 The program makes its database in the first run but it won't work.
-After the first run exit and insert telegram group (chat) IDs you want the bot to manage and their admins' user ID and group name in the tf_groups table (with 3 columns gid and admin_id and name) in tf.db sqlite database and then rerun the bot.
+After the first run exit and insert headadmin id and bot id in tf_config table (with two columns headadmin_id and bot_id) in tf.db sqlite database and then rerun the bot.

 You need "graphviz" for the tree module!
 You need "gnuplot" for the activity part in the statistics module!